abarnert/swift-itertools/README.md

 `groupby(sequence: Sequence, key: T->U)` ->
     `(key(s[0]), [s[0], s[1], ...]), (key(s[n]), [s[n], s[n+1], ...]), ...`
 	Unlike the Python version, the key function is not optional; see `groupby_nokey` to group equal objects without a key function.
+	Also unlike Python, groupby doesn't return sub-iterators, it returns arrays.
+(Not just because it would be a ton of work to return sub-Generator objects, but because people often find groupby hard to work with in Python...)

 `groupby_nokey(sequence: Sequence)` ->
     `(s[0], [s[0], s[1], ...]), (s[n], [s[n], s[n+1], ...]), ...`